-Peacekeeper Jericho has just arrived in the Twin Cities with his assigned partner Talib Al-Jarrah to investigate the disappearance of fellow peacekeeping agent Leona–a case to which he has been reassigned.
-He has been introduced to fellow agents Gabrielle Law and Wtorek Izsak who are off to investigate an assassination attempt on the Ariesian prince.
-Jericho finds himself very familiar with the city and stumbles upon a demolished bar which he somehow knows falls under the ownership of the Foxman Family.
+Peacekeeper Jericho had just arrived in the Twin Cities with his assigned partner Talib Al-Jarrah to investigate the disappearance of fellow peacekeeping agent Leona–a case to which he had been reassigned.
+He had been introduced to fellow agents Gabrielle Law and Wtorek Izsak who were off to investigate an assassination attempt on the Ariesian prince.
+Jericho found himself very familiar with the city and stumbled upon a demolished bar which he somehow knew fell under the ownership of the Foxman Family.

 Surprised by Jericho’s knowledge, Talib then informed Jericho that that he had arranged a meeting with the Foxmans and the Romanos for them.

 Jericho sat up from his bed in the darkness.
 The doorway across from him was illuminated and crowded by a familiar silhouette.

 “Jericho.
 My wallet.
 It’s gone.
 The Organization stole my wallet.”

 “No!”
 The lights to the room flicked on, and Talib’s form was revealed.
 Disheveled curls, wide and searching eyes, heaving shoulders.
 “The Organization stole it!
 They knew it was a limited-edition denim Libran designer wallet!
 It was diamond-studded and everything!”

 “Yes.”
 Talib nodded.
 “Pickpocketed by a member of the Organization.”

 Jericho thought on this before he shook his head.
 “You bumped into someone earlier.
 He must have taken it.”

 Talib opened his mouth to argue but instead gave Jericho a steady once over.
 “Did I interrupt your nap?”

 Jericho swung his legs off the bed.
 “I wasn’t sleeping.”